How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 • Assess condition: no smudges, water damage, or missing sections on the sticker.

-• Secure mounting: replace or reapply decals if adhesive fails or position shifts.
+• Secure mounting: replace or reapply the decal if adhesive fails or position shifts.

 Frequently Asked Questions